 Switching Antiretroviral Therapy Because of Adverse Effects

-Most patients do not experience treatment-limiting ART-associated toxicities; however, some patients do, and in these cases, ART must be modified.
-ART-associated adverse events can range from acute and potentially life threatening to chronic and insidious.
-Acute life-threatening events (e.g., acute hypersensitivity reaction due to ABC, lactic acidosis due to stavudine [d4T] and didanosine [ddI], liver and/or severe cutaneous toxicities due to NVP) usually require the immediate discontinuation of all ARV drugs and re-initiation of an alternative regimen without overlapping toxicity.
-Non-life threatening toxicities (e.g., urolithiasis with atazanavir [ATV], renal tubulopathy with tenofovir [TDF]) can usually be managed by substituting another ARV agent for the presumed causative agent without interruption of ART.
-Other, chronic, non-life threatening adverse events (e.g., dyslipidemia) can be addressed either by switching the potentially causative agent for another agent or by managing the adverse event with additional pharmacological or non-pharmacological interventions.
+Some patients experience treatment-limiting toxicities associated with ART.
+In these cases, ART must be modified.
+ART-associated adverse events can range from acute and potentially life-threatening to chronic and insidious.
+Serious life-threatening events (e.g., hypersensitivity reaction due to ABC, symptomatic hepatotoxicity, or severe cutaneous reactions) require the immediate discontinuation of all ARV drugs and re-initiation of an alternative regimen without overlapping toxicity.
+Toxicities that are not life-threatening (e.g., urolithiasis with ATV or renal tubulopathy with TDF) can usually be managed by substituting another ARV agent for the presumed causative agent without interrupting ART.
+Other, chronic, non–life-threatening adverse events (e.g., dyslipidemia) can be addressed either by switching the potentially causative agent for another agent or by managing the adverse event with additional pharmacological or nonpharmacological interventions.
 Management strategies must be individualized for each patient.

-Switching from an effective ARV regimen to a new regimen must be done carefully and only when the potential benefits of the change outweigh the potential complications of altering treatment.
+Switching from an effective ARV regimen (or agent) to a new regimen (or agent) must be done carefully and only when the potential benefits of the change outweigh the potential complications of altering treatment.
 The fundamental principle of regimen switching is to maintain viral suppression.
-When selecting a new agent or regimen, providers should be aware that resistance mutations selected for, regardless of whether previously or currently identified by genotypic resistance testing, are archived in HIV reservoirs, and even if absent from subsequent resistance test results, may reappear under selective pressure.
-It is critical that providers review the following before implementing any treatment switch:
+When selecting a new agent or regimen, providers should be aware that resistance mutations, regardless of when the mutations were identified by genotypic resistance testing, are archived in HIV reservoirs.
+Even if resistance mutations are absent from subsequent resistance test results, they may reappear under selective drug pressure.
+It is critical that providers review the following information before implementing any treatment switch:

-Patient acceptance of new food or dosing requirements must also be assessed.
+A patient’s willingness to accept new food or dosing requirements must also be assessed.
 In some cases, medication costs may also be a factor to consider before switching treatment.
-Signs and symptoms of ART-associated adverse events may mimic those of comorbidities, adverse effects of concomitant medications, or HIV infection itself.
-Therefore, concurrent with ascribing a particular clinical event to ART, alternative causes for the event should be investigated.
+Signs and symptoms of comorbidities, adverse effects of concomitant medications, or HIV itself may mimic those of adverse effects caused by ART.
+Therefore, clinicians should investigate all potential causes for an adverse event.
 In the case of a severe adverse event, it may be necessary to discontinue or switch ARVs pending the outcome of such an investigation.
 For the first few months after an ART switch, the patient should be closely monitored for any new adverse events.
 The patient’s viral load should also be monitored to assure continued viral suppression.

 |Switch from||Switch to|